amnah/laravel-user/README.md

 laravel-user
 ============

-Fast and easy user authentication

-Get up and running so you can focus on your business logic
+Fast and easy user authentication.
+Get up and running so you can focus on your business logic.

+This is not exactly a normal package - you don't really need to install it via composer and then add a service provider.

+Instead, you can just download the zip and extract the files directly into your newly-installed laravel app.

 ## Features

 * Quick setup
 * Works out of the box
-* No library to learn - just a controller, models, and views
+* Lightweight - No library to learn.
+Just a controller, models, and views
+* Intended for you to dig in directly and modify the code to fit your needs
 * Built-in pages
     * Registration
     * Email activation
     * Login
     * Account page (2 versions)
     * Forgot/reset password
+* Error messages on each field

 ## Installation